 In order to verify the effectiveness and feasibility of the proposed self-learning algorithm for kinematics off-line planning, matlab2021a software on a computer with CPU frequency of 3.19G Hz and memory of 8GB is used for kinematic off-line planning research.
-UR5E cooperative

-Table 2 D-H parameters of UR5E robot.
+UR5E cooperative robot is selected as the experimental platform (Fig. 8).
+The robot kinematics parameters are shown in Table 2.
+Based on the robot parameters, the optimal trajectory planning research for kinematics off-line time is carried out.